RNC chair Ronna McDaniel reelected to steer GOP for another 2 years

 MCDANIEL, ALLIED WITH TRUMP, SPOTLIGHTS RNC'S NEUTRALITY

-McDaniel, the former Michigan GOP chair, was picked by President Trump to lead the national party soon after he was elected in 2016.
+McDaniel, the former leader of the Michigan GOP, was picked by President Trump to lead the national party soon after he was elected in 2016.
 She was reelected to a second two-year term in 2018.

 Her reelection -- which came at the RNC’s Winter Meeting that is being held this year in Amelia Island, Fla. -- was expected.
 McDaniel was backed by President Trump, Senate Majority Leader Mitch McConnell and House Minority Leader Kevin McCarthy, as well as the vast majority of the roughly 168 RNC members.